 The Matcha tea concentrate

 The Matcha tea is a concentrated green tea not a brew.
-Its origin in from Japan and it consists of Green tea leaves.
-That means it is a concentrated form of matcha tea.
+Its origin is in Japan and Matcha consists of Green tea leaves.
+That means Matcha is a concentrate form of green tea.
 Matcha is healthy and known as a stimulant it also contains polyphenols and catechins.
 Through the real ingredients, matcha has a positive effect on the metabolism.
 For example on people with hormone disorders, matcha is a treatment agent.